aomlomics/protocol-extract-dna-sedtrap-powersoil/protocol_extract_dna_sedtrap_powersoil.md

    c.
 Avoiding the pellet, transfer up to 700 uL of supernatant to a clean 2 mL microcentrifuge tube.
 Expect 500-600 uL.
 10. Bind DNA: Add 600 uL of Solution CD3 and vortex for 5s.
 Incubate for 1 min.
 11. Load 650 uL of the lysate onto an MB Spin Column and centrifuge at 15,000 x g for 1 min
    a.
-Discard the flow-through and repeat previous step to ensure that all of the lysate has passed through the MB spin column
+Discard the flow-through and repeat previous centrifuge step to ensure that all of the lysate has passed through the MB spin column
    b.
 Carefully place the spin column into a clean 2 mL collection tub.
 Avoid splashing any flow-through onto the MB spin column.
 12. Wash: Add 500 uL of Solution EA to the spin column.
 Centrifuge at 15,000 x g for 1 min.
    a.
 Discard the flow-through and place the spin column back into the same 2 mL collection tube